pratikgajjar/go-backend.how/content/posts/the-psychology-of-seeking-help.md

 These individuals are deeply interested in the solution and aim to prevent similar issues in the future.

-- **Characteristics:**
+### Characteristics

 - Inquires about the solution details
 - Proactively seeks to prevent recurrence
 - Asks clarifying questions

 ## The Solution Seeker

 These people are focused solely on resolving the immediate issue.

-- **Characteristics:**
+### Characteristics

 - Interested in the solution, not the process
 - Struggles to answer detailed questions
 - Limited engagement beyond immediate needs

 ## The Disinterested

 This group has no interest in the problem or solution; they just want it resolved.

-- **Characteristics:**
+### Characteristics

 - Indifferent to problem details
 - Minimal engagement
 - Focused on quick resolution

-# Smart Communication
+# Communication

-Help seekers often choose non-blocking communication methods such as Slack messages and make their issues known in public channels.
+Smart help seekers often choose non-blocking communication methods such as Slack messages and make their issues known in public channels.
 This not only allows them to receive help but also keeps others informed, fostering a collaborative environment.

 ## Not recommended